jdevfullstack-tutorials/learn-C/006_functions/README.md

 these functions instantly when needed.

 #### Parameters?
 Arguments?
-First of all, we need to distinguish the two as they seem to be used interchangeably.
+First of all, we need to distinguish the two for you not to be confused.

 When declaring a function,
 the term is **parameter**.